 No two electrons in an atom can have an identical quantum number, this will lead us to model the grouping in the periodic table.

 Electron degeneracy governs the death of stars to the white dwarf stage of stars.

 Neutron degeneracy governs the death of stars to the neutron star stage.

-The Austrian physicist Wolfgang Pauli was honoured with the Nobel prize for his remarkable contribution in the field of physics.
-He was honoured for the discovery of the exclusion principle.
+The Austrian physicist Wolfgang Pauli was honored with the Nobel prize for his remarkable contribution to the field of physics.
+He was honored for the discovery of the exclusion principle.

 Later in the early 1900s, Pauli came up with Pauli’s exclusion principle by introducing two new quantum numbers and he stated no two electrons in an atom can have the same set of quantum numbers.

 Later it was discovered that quantum numbers can also be assigned to the protons and neutrons present in an atom, and the Pauli exclusion principle is in good agreement with this.

 Electron Spin Theory